Chimkins/Dev-Manager-STW/README.txt

 Enjoy :D

-V1.1 - Changed used hex stings and had to remove "Dev Stairs" Button as string no longer existed in files
+V1.1 - Changed used hex stings and had to remove "Dev Stairs" Button as the edited string no longer existed in files